oracle-livelabs/pts/upgrade-to-19c/full-transportable/full-transportable.md

     Session altered.
     ```
-3. Check if the table that is so important, exists in the target database:
+3. Check if the table, which is so important, exists in the target database:

     ```
     SQL> <copy>select table_name from dba_tables where owner='PARKINGFINE';</copy>
-    ```

-    The result should be this:
-    ```
     TABLE_NAME
     --------------------------------------------------------------------------------
     PARKING_CITATIONS